Introduction to the Document Assembly Line

 The LIT Lab gathered more than 200 volunteers from around the world and built tools such as:

-- An workflow for building Docassemble interviews to assemble court forms for filing.
+- A project management guide for building Docassemble interviews to assemble court forms for filing.

 - The core Document Assembly Line Tools, to make it easier to use key Docassemble features.